Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

 \subsection{Resource Demand and Feasibility of Bio-AI Unit Implementation}

 The required arithmetic operations for {NN} operation, such as adders, multipliers, and non-linear functions, are highly resource-demanding to be implemented by logic units within cells or microfluidic devices.
 For instance, an eight-bit adder would require \num{16} \texttt{AND}, \num{8} \texttt{OR} and \num{8} \texttt{XOR} two-input gates; see \cite[Sec.
 5.2.1]{brown2009fundamentals}.
-The {NN}-based decoder architectures require around \num{300} learnable parameters, see \Cref{fig_BER_vs_ITR}, thereby nearly the same number of adders, yielding a total of $300\times(16+8+8)=9600$ logic gates to be implemented.
-Implementing a gate per cell or microfluidic circuit yields a circuit physical dimension on the millimeter scale, preventing low-dimensional developments on the micrometer or nanometer scale.\footnote{We assume the dimension of a cell is in the range of $\SIrange{1}{2}{\micro\meter}$ as for E. coli \cite{elhajj2015how} and for microfluidic circuits in the range of $\SIrange{1}{10}{\micro\meter}$ \cite{prakash2007microfluidic}.} Furthermore, hundreds of learnable parameters also lead to a high number of connections, which imposes a more significant challenge regarding the chemical wiring of the corresponding logic units.
+The reported {NN}-based decoder architectures in \Cref{sec_communication} require around \num{300} learnable parameters (see \Cref{fig_BER_vs_ITR}) and nearly the same number of adders, yielding a total of $300\times(16+8+8)=9600$ logic gates to be implemented.
+Enforcing a gate per cell or per microfluidic circuit imposes a physical dimension on the millimeter scale, preventing low-dimensional developments at the micrometer or nanometer scale.\footnote{We assume the dimension of a cell is in the range of $\SIrange{1}{2}{\micro\meter}$ as for \textit{E.~Coli} \cite{elhajj2015how} and for microfluidic circuits in the range of $\SIrange{1}{10}{\micro\meter}$ \cite{prakash2007microfluidic}.} Furthermore, hundreds of learnable parameters lead to a high number of connections, imposing a greater challenge for the chemical wiring of the corresponding logic units.